-Our Futures programme supports and inspires sixth form students from low-income communities to make informed decisions about studying at university.
-We focus on helping them understand which university is right for them, how they will get there, and give them the confidence to make the most ambitious choices.
+Our Futures programme supports and inspires sixth-form pupils from low-income communities to make informed decisions about studying at university.
+We focus on helping them understand which university is right for them, how they will get there, and give them the confidence to make the most ambitious choices about their future.

 Become a Futures mentor